-In my current research project, I study the rise of organized record-keeping from roughly 1450 to 1789.
+In this research project, Mona Friedrich studied the rise of organized record-keeping from roughly 1450 to 1789.
 It was only during this period that archives gained prominence in Western Civilization.
-In fact, archives became so fundamental a part of our lives that we often consider their existence ‘normal.’
-As this project will demonstrate, however, the existence of archives is not at all ‘natural.’
-Developing archives and making them part of European culture was in fact complicated.
+In fact, archives became so fundamental a part of our lives that we often consider their existence "normal."
+As this project demonstrated, however, the existence of archives is not at all "natural."
+Developing archives and making them part of European culture was, in fact, complicated.

-To implement this broad research agenda, this project will proceed by case studies on different regions and different archival contexts – law, historiography, politics.
-The handwritten and printed sources available at Berlin will allow me to focus on the record-keeping practices of the Holy Roman Empire and the historiographical usage of archives before the advent historicism.
+To implement this broad research agenda, this project took case studies on different regions and different archival contexts—law, historiography, politics.
+The handwritten and printed sources available in Berlin allowed a focus on the record-keeping practices of the Holy Roman Empire and the historiographical usage of archives before the advent of historicism.